pedro-pn/monitoring/README.md

 ### Requirements

-Monitoring requires a gcc compiler, standard C libraries and it runs only in Linux system (only Ubuntu was tested).
+Monitoring requires a gcc compiler, standard C libraries, and it runs only in Linux system (only Ubuntu was tested).

 ### Install